Eugenia Cooney

 Eugenia Sullivan Cooney (born Colleen Cooney; July 27, 1994) is an American YouTuber, Twitch streamer and Internet personality.
 She began livestreaming on broadcasting service YouNow and created a YouTube channel in 2011, which has more than 2 million subscribers.
-Cooney's content mainly involves clothing hauls, beauty, cosplay, emo, gothic looks and vlogs of her daily life.
+Cooney's content mainly involves clothing hauls, beauty, emo and gothic looks, cosplay, and vlogs of her daily life.

-Life and career
+Early life

 Cooney was born Colleen Cooney on July 27, 1994, in Boston, Massachusetts.
 Her first name was changed to Eugenia several months after her birth.
 During her childhood, Cooney had few friends and was often the victim of bullying at school, which caused her to switch schools multiple times and begin attending an online school after her first year of high school.
 She transferred to Connections Academy and graduated in 2012.
 Cooney briefly pursued modeling in New York.
 After being asked to remove her online presence and feeling overcontrolled, Cooney decided to focus on her online career.